Pdawg-bytes/BitwiseSharp/README.md

 # BitwiseSharp Expression Evaluator

 ## Overview
 BitwiseSharp is a powerful expression evaluator designed to evaluate complex bitwise, arithmetic, and variable-based expressions.
 It supports tokenization, parsing, and evaluating mathematical and bitwise operations on arbitrary precision numbers (using `System.Numerics.BigInteger`).
-The project implements a recursive descent parser and an environment-based evaluator for handling variables and their assignments.
+It implements a recursive descent parser and an environment-based evaluator for handling variables and their assignments.

-The core functionality supports bitwise operations such as `AND`, `OR`, `XOR`, `NOT`, bit shifting, and traditional arithmetic operations (`+`, `-`, `*`, `/`, `%`).

 ## Features
 - **Bitwise Operations:** Supports common bitwise operators like `AND (&)`, `OR (|)`, `XOR (^)`, and `NOT (~)`.
 - **Arithmetic Operations:** Supports standard arithmetic operations: `+`, `-`, `*`, `/`, and `%`.
 - **Variable Assignment:** You can assign values to existing variables, or create new ones using the `let` keyword and perform operations using them.
-- **Arbitrary Precision:** Uses `BigInteger` from `System.Numerics` to handle expressions involving large numbers.
+- **Arbitrary Precision:** Uses `BigInteger` to handle expressions involving large numbers.
 - **Recursive Descent Parser:** The parser uses a recursive descent method to build an Abstract Syntax Tree (AST) from tokens.
 - **Verbose Logging:** Enables logging of parsing steps and evaluation process for debugging purposes.